is4tomj/posts-n-notes/protocols/README.md

 A *hardware token* (HT) is a device that can be used for strong authentication and identification.
 A Yubikey is a HT.

-A *software token* (ST) is a software-based method of authentication, such as an TOTP or HOTP-based authenticator like Google Authenticator or Authy.
+A *software token* (ST) is a software-based method of authentication, such as an TOTP or HOTP-based authenticator like Google Authenticator or Authy.s

-## Rules

-1. Never use your HT for an account or service that has your PII.

 ## Password managers

 I want a password manager that is (1) portable, (2) uses asymmetric encryption of the stored data, and (3) requires a symmetric key to access the vault.

-The best solution I have found so far is *Pass*. *Pass* is nice because it uses GnuPG to encrypt passwords.
+The best solution I have found so far is *Pass*.
+Although *Pass* does not encrypt the vault, *Pass* is nice because it uses GnuPG to encrypt passwords.
 Furthermore, you can save files and notes in the vault.
 The two things I don't like about *Pass*:
 - *Pass* uses GnuPG instead of OpenSSL to encrypt data and files.
 - *Pass* does not have an encrypted vault, so account and file names in the clear.